 Car parking on campus is restricted to permit holders from 0900 – 1700 Monday to Friday.
 After 1700 and at weekends, parking is free.
-Please note that parking is only permissible in disabled bays with a blue badge displayed.
+Parking is only permissible in disabled bays with a blue badge displayed.
 (For Sat Nav purposes only please use SO17 1TR)

 Visitors who are Blind or Partially Sighted

 We are happy to provide large-print versions of the season brochure on request.